cybnity/foundation/implementations-line/README.md

 Feature implementations versions are designed and delivered as official Foundation Core implementation software.

 ### Sources Structure
-Implementation components are built via Maven tool using a [standard Maven project structure](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html).
+Implementation components projects are structured and built according to standards:
+- Maven: Java components using a [standard Maven project structure](https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html)
+- NPM: JavaScript components
+- Docker: system containers and images templates
+- Helm: parameters and Kubernetes resources configuration using a [standard Helm structure](https://v2.helm.sh/docs/developing_charts/)
+- Terraform: Kubernetes clusters and networking configuration

 The implementation projects are supported by an [Official TechStack version](https://github.com/cybnity/foundation-techstack/blob/feature-157/demonstrators-line/demonstrator-v0/v0-technologies-stack.md) defining the authorized technologies used by any the software sub-project.